ozgurgulerx/aks-workshop/labs/04AppDeployment.md

 In this section, you have deployed a full WordPress site using Helm.
 You also learned how Kubernetes handles persistent storage using PVCs.

+WARNING!!!
+*Running databases on Kubernetes can be done and offers benefits such as portability, scalability, and declarative configuration, but it also comes with challenges.
+Kubernetes is designed for stateless applications, and managing stateful applications like databases introduces complexity due to persistent storage, data consistency, and backup concerns.
+While deploying databases via Helm charts, such as installing WordPress with a bundled database using Bitnami's Helm repository, is straightforward and suitable for development and testing environments, production use requires careful evaluation.
+Ensuring reliable persistent storage, high availability, and robust backup strategies is crucial.
+For production environments, consider alternatives like managed database services from cloud providers or a hybrid approach that combines Kubernetes for the application layer with external managed databases to balance operational complexity and performance needs.*